ParallelMaths/parallel/pages/7-03-the-big-bang.md

 @[youtube](CMSYv_Z4SI8?rel=0)

 ::: problem id=2_1 marks=1
 __2.1__ The song mentions that mathematics was created by the Big Bang, and it then mentions two other subjects.
-Which two?
+What are the two other subjects?

 * [ ] Science and Physics
 * [ ] Chemistry and Physics